 Day 6 Bumthang to Wangdu Phodrang

 Firstly, go to Jampery Lhakhang, an old monastery built by the Tibetan King Songtsen Gampo in 659.
 There are many statues of Buddhas and elegant murals in the monastery.
 Next, drive to Wangdu Phodrang.

 Day 7 Wangdu Phodrang to Paro

 Get up early to visit Wangdu Phodrang Dzong and get a commanding view of the valleys.
 After that, drive back to Paro via Dochula Pass again.

 Day 8 ~ 9 Trip to Taktsang Monastery & Departure

 Spend a full day touring famous Taktsang Monastery on Day 8 and Day 9 is free until you catch your international flight to leave.

-For an adventurer, a classic Bhutan trip cannot satisfy your ambition.
-If you want something more exciting and unforgettable, just travel to little-visited eastern Bhutan.
-It at least takes two weeks to have an adventure tour to eastern Bhutan but you are also suggested to take more days for rest and recuperation.
+Adventures always love something more new, exciting and challenging.
+When time permits, you can just travel to little-visited eastern Bhutan, which needs at least takes two weeks.
 A lot of driving will be involved and the road is not in good condition.
 The accommodation is also basic.
 If you don’t want to spend several day traveling back to Paro in the same way, you can take an overland driving to India.